joey-simon/Bigweld-Discord-Bot/README.md

 Go to this link https://developer.oxforddictionaries.com/?tag=#plans and sign up for the **Prototype** plan.

 Once you have signed up, click the **Credentials** button on the home screen, then click on your application.
-Keep this tab open as the **Application ID** and **Application Key** is required for confuguring the bot in step 5.
+Keep this tab open as the **Application ID** and **Application Key** are required for confuguring the bot in step 5.

 ## 4. Installing Dependencies
 Run `npm install` from a terminal inside the root directory of this project.
 This will install all of the required dependencies located in "package.json" into a folder called "node_modules".